Successful Co-Parenting During the Summer Months

 Summer is often when families go on vacation, and you will both probably want to take your child on vacations with you.
 Before heading out of Illinois, get permission from your former partner to take your child out of state.

 Getting permission to leave the country with your child is even more important than getting permission to leave the state, and in many countries, a single parent arriving with a child must provide proof that the other parent has given notarized consent to the child leaving the country.
 If you take your child out of the United States without your former partner’s permission, you can potentially face a kidnapping charge.

 Work with an Experienced Kane County Family Lawyer

 For legal guidance with your parenting plan, work with an experienced Kane County family lawyer.
 Your lawyer can help you navigate the court processes related to developing, modifying, and enforcing your parenting plan.
-To get started with our firm, contact Shaw Family Law, P.C. today to set up your initial legal consultation in our office.
+To get started with our firm, contact Shaw Sanders, P.C. today to set up your initial legal consultation in our office.
 Call us today at 630-584-5550 for help.